zannicolas/Excel_Skills_Proof/Project_2-Analysis/README.md

 - This trend emphasizes the value of acquiring multiple relevant skills, particularly for individuals aiming for higher-paying roles.

-## 2️⃣ What’s the salary for data jobs in different regions?
+## 2️⃣ How salaries compare through out contries?

 ### 🧮 Skills: PivotTables & DAX